 The Nautilus Story

 Marilyn McGuire was an individual who saw the vital need in early 1990’s for greater support for these new fields.
-She and several other pioneers decided to “create an opening” for articles that would publicize ideas such as the emerging environmental and sustainability movement, and the next wave of feminism and healing between genders, as well as diverse approaches to spirituality (both new and ancient), and reports of practical efforts in social justice with focus on multiculturalism.
+She and several other pioneers decided to “create an opening” for articles that would publicize ideas such as the emerging environmental and sustainability movement, and the next wave of feminism and healing between genders, as well as diverse approaches to spirituality (both new and ancient), and reports of practical efforts in social justice with focus on multiculturalism and inclusion.

 In the decade 2004- 2014, the leaders of Nautilus kept their commitment to grow and expand the vision - to recognize and celebrate Better Books for a Better World.
-It was during this decade that many Authors and Publishers began taking more responsibility for their books as tangible and potent seeds of a better world - a world that values significant steps in sustainable practices, that recognizes the integration of body, mind, & spirit, that celebrates streams of spiritual awakening from Eastern traditions, from Western traditions, and from Indigenous traditions; and that encourages positive social action for greater justice in many aspects of our culture.
+It was during this decade that many Authors and Publishers began taking more responsibility for their books as tangible and potent seeds of a potential world - a world that values significant steps in sustainable practices, that recognizes the integration of body, mind, & spirit, that celebrates streams of spiritual awakening from Eastern traditions, from Western traditions, and from Indigenous & other traditions; and that encourages positive social action for greater healing and justice in many aspects of our culture.

-Three years ago, the Third Chapter of Nautilus emerged: Marilyn decided to retire.
+Six years ago, the Third Chapter of Nautilus emerged: Marilyn decided to retire.
 In early 2015, she passed the torch to the new Director, Mary Belknap — Educational Psychologist, author, and life-long lover of books.
 Both Marilyn and Mary extend a salute to our colleague and friend, Cynthia Frank, principal of Cypress House in California, who introduced us professionally - and thus helped co-create this next evolutionary step for Nautilus!

 - Each September as the Nautilus season begins, the Advisory Group and Director review the Nautilus Category Descriptions.
-These descriptions do evolve as the greater conversation grows; and the aliveness of the Categories assists Authors and Publishers to identify where their book(s) fit into the larger growing patterns and relationships of Better Books for a Better World.
+These descriptions do evolve as the greater cultural conversation grows; and the aliveness of the Categories assists Authors and Publishers to identify where their book(s) fit into the larger growing patterns and relationships of Better Books for a Better World.

-The Nautilus Story continues — our goal is to energize the interconnections between books, authors, publishers, and readers, and to be responsive to the world through WORDS.
-We wish to contribute to the greater platform where new alternatives are not only possible, but inevitable as the human imagination emerges in greater creativity, coherence, and peace-making, for the good of all.
+The Nautilus Story continues — our goal is to energize the interconnections between books, authors, publishers, readers, bookstores, and communities -- and to be responsive to the world through the creative power of WORDS.
+We wish to contribute to the greater platform where new alternatives are not only possible, but inevitable as the unity of humanity emerges in greater creativity, coherence, imagination, integrity, inter-connections, and peace-making, for the good of all.